evansbenj/SulaRAD/4_More_GATK_Calling_All_Sites_and_Filtering.md

 which generates a file called `out.hwe`, the last column of which has the probability of heterozygote excess.
 We can get the entries that are less than 0.001 using this command:

 ```
-awk '(NR==1) || ($8 < 0.001 ) ' out.hwe > bad_sites
+awk -v OFS='\t' '(NR!=1) && ($8 < 0.001 ) {print $1,$2}' out.hwe >  bad_hwe_sites.txt
 ```

-This command needs to be altered so it outputs a tab-delimted file with two columns including only the chromosome and position
+This command outputs a tab-delimted file with two columns including only the chromosome and position.
+The header of the original file is skipped and not printed to the output file

 Now we can use vcftools to make a vcf file with sites that have excess heterozygotes.

 for unzipped files:
 ```
-vcftools --vcf XXX.vcf --positions bad_sites --out bad_hwe_sitez --recode
+vcftools --vcf XXX.vcf --positions bad_hwe_sites.txt --out bad_hwe_sitez --recode
 ```

 This can be merged with the `round2_BADSEX_only.vcf` file we generated above and then used with the next per script to exclude these sites plus a buffer.